STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) have proven to be quite versatile for a variety of applications, including recommendation systems, fake news detection, drug discovery, and even computer vision.
-Due to the expanding size of graph-structured data, GNN models have also increased in complexity, leading to substantial latency issues.
-This is primarily attributed to the irregular structure of graph data and its access pattern into memory.
-The natural solution to reduce latency is to compress large GNNs into small GNNs.
-One way to do this is via knowledge distillation (KD).
-However, most KD approaches for GNNs only consider the outputs of the last layers and do not consider the outputs of the intermediate layers of the GNNs; these layers may contain important inductive biases indicated by the graph structure.
-To address this shortcoming, we propose a novel KD approach to GNN compression that we call Attention-Based Knowledge Distillation (\system). \system is a KD approach that uses attention to identify important intermediate teacher-student layer pairs and focuses on aligning their outputs. \system enables higher compression of GNNs with a smaller accuracy dropoff compared to existing KD approaches.
-On average, we achieve a $1.79\%$ increase in accuracy with a $32.3\times$ compression ratio on OGBN-Mag, a large graph dataset, compared to state-of-the-art approaches.
+Recent advancements in Graph Neural Networks (GNNs) have led to increased model sizes to enhance their capacity and accuracy.
+Such large models incur high memory usage, latency, and computational costs, thereby restricting their inference deployment.
+GNN compression techniques compress large GNNs into smaller ones with negligible accuracy loss.
+One of the most promising compression techniques is knowledge distillation (KD).
+However, most KD approaches for GNNs only consider the outputs of the last layers and do not consider the outputs of the intermediate layers of the GNNs.
+The intermediate layers may contain important inductive biases indicated by the graph structure and embeddings.
+Ignoring these layers may lead to a high accuracy drop, especially when the compression ratio is high.
+To address these shortcomings, we propose a novel KD approach for GNN compression that we call Structure and Embedding Distillation with Attention (\system). \system utilizes attention to identify important intermediate teacher-student layer pairs and focuses on using those pairs to align graph structure and node embeddings.
+We evaluate \system on several datasets such as OGBN-Mag and OGBN-Arxiv using different model architectures including GCNIIs, RGCNs, and GraphSAGE.
+On average, \system achieves a $2.13\%$ increase in accuracy with a $32.3\times$ compression ratio on OGBN-Mag, a large graph dataset, compared to state-of-the-art approaches.
+On smaller datasets (e.g., Pubmed), \system achieves up to a ${141\times}$ compression ratio with the same accuracy as state-of-the-art approaches.
+These results highlight the effectiveness of focusing on intermediate-layer knowledge to obtain compact, accurate, and practical GNN models.